-If the sound insulation at your property is poor, you may wish to consider making improvements.
-If you are a tenant, speak to your landlord in the first instance.
+If your sound insulation is poor, you may wish to consider making improvements.
+If you rent, speak to your landlord in the first instance.
+Most tenants are entitled to a home that is 'fit for human habitation,' and a property may be unfit if not reasonably suitable to occupy due to noise.